PIETOOLS 2025: User Manual: PIESIM Demonstrations

 In this demonstration, we choose the example

 where $w_{1}(t)=0$ and $w_2(t) = -4t-4$.
-For this PDE, the exact solution is known and is given by the expression $\mbf x(t,s) = -2st-s^2$ which can be specified under \texttt{uinput} structure for verification as shown below. \begin{matlab} >> uinput.exact(1) = -2*sx*st-sx\^{}2;\\ >> uinput.ifexact = true; \end{matlab}
+For this PDE, the exact solution is known and is given by the expression $\mbf x(t,s) = -2st-s^2$ which can be specified under \texttt{uinput} structure for verification as shown below. \begin{matlab} >> uinput.exact(1) = -2*sx*st-sx\^{}2; \end{matlab}